-On Wednesday night, the U.S. Senate voted unanimously 96-0 to approve a $2 trillion stimulus package to provide emergency aid to Americans, hospitals and businesses.
+The U.S. Senate voted unanimously 96-0 to approve a $2 trillion stimulus package to provide emergency aid to Americans, hospitals and businesses.
 This Coronavirus Aid, Relief and Economic Securities (CARES) Act gives a great deal of relief to economically disadvantaged citizens and families who may, for example, work hourly jobs as well as small businesses who rely on local patrons and neighbors to thrive.
 In many cases, these small businesses hire hourly employees who may not earn livable wages.
 There is no argument that this CARES Act is a sign of compassion from the government and current administration.
-The Washington Post’s recent article outlines how individuals can learn more about the financial benefits of this historic legislation and calculate the anticipated financial relief for their own households.
+The Washington Post outlines how individuals can learn more about the financial benefits of this historic legislation and calculate the anticipated financial relief for their own households.

 In recognizing that individuals make up religious communities, it is challenging to explain the unconstitutionality of religious institutions receiving government assistance for purposes other than providing charitable services to the whole community.
 If the separation of church and state means government will not show preference towards any particular group by advancing its mission, that theory must be applied in good times and times of crisis.
 And that is a hard pill to swallow for some religious and civic leaders.

 Historically, many religious communities have suffered due to the lack of resources to establish, maintain and preserve their houses of worship.
-Such contributing factors, outlined in this February column, included the actions of White slave-owning Christians intentionally negating the human and religious freedom rights of Blacks in America.
+Such contributing factors included the actions of white slave-owning Christians intentionally negating the human and religious freedom rights of Blacks in America.
 The negative implications of these measures hundreds of years ago continue to impact Black churches and congregations facing financial challenges today.

 A 2020 article by the United Church of Christ shows the growing trends of church closings in the United States.
 Why?
 Sometimes, it is a decline in attendance due to changes in how generations approach religious identity and economic hardship.
 Other times, it is caused by changing neighborhoods where native community members from local congregations have been forced out.
 Gentrification has challenged local houses of worship with increased costs in real estate, rents and property values beyond what is affordable for some religious institutions’ budgets, as happened in 2018 to the historically Black congregation at Lincoln Congregational Temple United Church of Christ in Washington, D.C.